Malcolm Gladwell: Personal life

 Gladwell is a Christian.
 His family attended Above Bar Church in Southampton, U.K., and later Gale Presbyterian in Elmira when they moved to Canada.
 His parents and siblings are part of the Mennonite community in Southwestern Ontario.
-Gladwell wandered away from his Christian roots when he moved to New York, only to rediscover his faith during the writing of David and Goliath and his encounter with Wilma Derksen regarding the death of her child.
+Gladwell wandered away from his Christian roots when he moved to New York, only to rediscover his faith while writing David and Goliath and his encounter with Wilma Derksen regarding the death of her child.

 Gladwell was a national class runner and an Ontario High School (Ontario Federation of School Athletic Associations – OFSAA) champion.
 He was among Canada's fastest teenagers at 1500 metres, running 4:14 at the age of 13 and 4:05 when aged 14.
 At university, Gladwell ran 1500 metres in 3:55.
 In 2014, at the age of 51, he ran a 4:54 at the Fifth Avenue Mile.
 At 57 he ran a 5:15 mile.

 His first child, a daughter, was born in 2022.
 In 2024 it was reported that "In a span of five years, he got engaged, had two children, turned 61, and moved from Manhattan to the small town of Hudson, New York."